schultzm/entrez_direct_tut/README.md

 stdout of the functions can be piped to standard in (stdin) of another function, allowing creativty on the part of the end user.
 To get help on any function do `functionname -help`, example `efetch -help`.

-## An example to get assemblies from bioproject
+## Example 1: Get RefSeq assemblies from a BioProject

+### Check existence of BioProject and return a DocumentSummary of this record
 In this example we will examine bioproject PRJNA429695.
 We will build up the command to connect the stdout of `esearch`, to the stdin of `efetch`, from the which the stdout goes to stdin of `elink`, from which the returned stdout is parsed using `xtract` to grab desired fields.
+Some bash programming (shell scripting) will be required here.

-First, check that the bioproject exists by searching for the PRJ accession using `esearch`:
+First, check that the target bioproject exists by searching for the PRJ accession using `esearch`:

 ```
 esearch -db bioproject -query PRJNA429695